 - How quickly can you get an appointment?
 What about in an emergency?
 Is the doctor generally on time?
 When is it busiest and quietest?

 - What does the doctor charge?
 Does the clinic bulk bill?
 Will they bill you and let you pay later?

-If your child needs any significant procedures, like a surgical operation, then you will be asked to give your informed consent.
-It is important that you fully understand the risks as well as the benefits of a particular procedure.
+If your child needs any significant procedures, like a surgical operation, you’ll be asked to give your informed consent.
+It’s important that you fully understand the risks as well as the benefits of a particular procedure.

 Your doctor needs to be able to give you balanced and current information, using language that you can understand, so that you know exactly what it is you are saying ‘yes’ or ‘no’ to.
-If you feel that the information is not clear, or you do not understand something, then ask your doctor to explain it to you again.
-If you still do not feel satisfied, find another doctor.
+If you feel that the information isn’t clear, or you don’t understand something, ask your doctor to explain it to you again.
+If you still don’t feel satisfied, find another doctor.